You Don’t Have to Do it Alone, Be Coached

 Hypnotherapy induces a natural and relaxing trance state

-We 'in the trade' hear this all the time.
-Over the years, I've heard variations on the above over and over.
+As Hypnotherapists, we hear this all the time.
+Not surprisingly, over the years, I've heard variations on the above over and over.
 It all comes back to one thing: a misunderstanding as to what hypnosis is and isn't.

-First off, everybody can be hypnotized.
+First off, everyone can be hypnotized.
 Yes, even you!

-Once you understand that each and every one of us can be hypnotized, you can stop wondering about whether you can be hypnotized and focus on how you can be.
+Once you understand this truth, each and every one of us can be hypnotized, you can stop wondering about whether you can be and focus on how you can be helped by this proven technique for addressing a variety of issues.

 Even worrying about whether you can be hypnotized is a type of hypnosis